Specas/Mnyrve/README.md

 ## Installation

 Mnyrve is built using [Bazel](https://bazel.build/).
-Currently, the build has only been tested for C++14, running on Ubuntu Trusty and Xenail.
+Currently, the build has only been tested for C++14, running on Ubuntu Trusty and Xenial.

 ### Requirements
 * Ubuntu 14.04 or 16.04 (Build tested for these two versions)